The Storage Situation: External Storage

 The Android SDK documentation has this to say in terms of a definition of “external storage”:

-Much of what has been written in the documentation and elsewhere about external storage was for the pre-Android 4.4 world.
-In those halcyon days of yesteryear, there was a single volume known as “external storage”, and it was effectively defined as “the stuff that shows up when the user plugs their device into a computer using a USB cable”.
+In the halcyon days of yesteryear, there was a single volume known as “external storage”, and it was effectively defined as “the stuff that shows up when the user plugs their device into a computer using a USB cable”.
 Even that wasn’t completely accurate, as some manufacturers would also allow access to their devices’ removable media via the USB cable as well.
 And Android 4.4 added yet more wrinkles in terms of removable media… which is why removable media gets its own blog post tomorrow.
+Android 10 further “upset the apple cart” with all of this.

 For the purposes of this blog post – and to line up with what most other written